 Give Your Employees a Position of Influence

 Some employees love responsibility.
 If you put them in a position of influence, you can see how they will react to the new role.
 Acknowledging that some employees are engaging and then putting them to the test can help you find new leaders in your company.
 If you allow employees to learn, thrive and discover what they excel at, they will be more engaged.
-Employees loved to feel trusted for independent decisions that impact the people around them.
-The most engaged employees will become the people managers trust to deliver whenever things go haywire.
-Employees are the most engaged when they feel a sense of responsibility towards their leaders and their actions set an example for other employees around them.
+Employees flourish when they feel trusted to make independent decisions that impact the people around them.
+The most engaged employees will become the people that managers trust to deliver whenever things go haywire.
+Employees are the most engaged when they feel a sense of responsibility towards their leaders and when their actions set an example for other employees around them.

 Engaging employees is hard.
-The workplace can be a boring place to be in, but with the right people and the right atmosphere, it can turn into a place where people are motivated and happy to work at.
-Nowadays, leaders need to have a high degree of emotional intelligence to be able to navigate the sea of employee’s emotions and well being.
+The workplace can be a boring place to be in, but with the right people and the right atmosphere, it can turn into a place where people are motivated and happy to work.
+Nowadays, leaders need to have a high degree of emotional intelligence to be able to navigate the sea of employee’s emotions and wellbeing.
 Leaders have to constantly innovate to find ways to increase employee engagement at work.
 A couple of small changes here and there can help change the overall corporate culture of your team for the better.
-With more employee engagement, your staff members will be more motivated to strive toward their goals while furthering your company’s objectives.
-Employee engagement is not only important, but a crucial part of today’s workplace.
+With more employee engagement, your staff members will be more motivated to work toward their goals while furthering your company’s objectives.
+Employee engagement is not only important, but crucial to a successful workplace.